Andrew Anglin: Views

 Anglin has stated: "The goal is to ethnically cleanse White nations of non-Whites and establish an authoritarian government.
 Many people also believe that the Jews should be exterminated".
-Anglin also uses The Daily Stormer as a platform to promote misogynistic conspiracy theories, claiming that politically active "white women across the Western world" are pushing for liberal immigration policies "to ensure an endless supply of Black and Arab men to satisfy their depraved sexual desires".
+Anglin also used The Daily Stormer as a platform to promote misogynistic conspiracy theories, claiming that politically active "white women across the Western world" are pushing for liberal immigration policies "to ensure an endless supply of Black and Arab men to satisfy their depraved sexual desires".
 In July 2018, he summarized his misogynistic views, writing: "Look, I hate women.
 I think they deserve to be beaten, raped and locked in cages."
 Anglin has also advocated in the Daily Stormer for the 'legalisation of rape' in America.
 Anglin is also a Holocaust denier.
 Although he has espoused neo-Nazi views, he has attempted to rebrand his ideology as "American Nationalism".
 Anglin stated he agreed with the central tenets of Nazism in 2014, but had reservations over the revival of all aspects of Hitler's regime.
 A self-proclaimed "troll", Anglin stated that he had been introduced to Nazism on the online imageboard 4chan.